 Through this new mode of communication, she again re-established her web of connections and by going online, she starting talking to people The technology was able to bring in a positive change in her attitude and health.

 Rahul did not realize that his 60-year-old mother would be entering the club of tech-savvy senior citizens the every next year.

 Elderly Users of Technology

-A report by analyst firm Forrester Research says that seniors aged 65 years and above are probably more connected and tech-savvy than the rest of the population in US.
-The Forrester report also revealed that about 60 per cent of US seniors are online.
+A report by analyst firm Forrester Research says that seniors aged 65 years and above are probably more connected and tech-savvy than the rest of the population in the US.
+The Forrester report also revealed that about 60 percent of US seniors are online.

 The fact that senior citizens now form another target group has made even tech companies come up with products with an eye on the elderly group.

 Companies such as Fujitsu, iBall and Grand Tablet have come up with smartphones and tablets targeting elderly users.
 Service providers such as AT&T have come up with services and apps targeting grandpas and grandmas.

 The senior citizens’ group has discovered the power of technology to aid them in developing new social contacts and connecting with communities.
 In today’s fast-paced world, elderly people have reached a stage where they need to rediscover themselves after retirement or social isolation or loneliness.

 It so happens that when children move out from their parents’ home and migrate to places in search of new pursuits, parents enter the phase when they spend their lives waiting for the next rendezvous with their children and grandchildren.
 Most of the time, they are not so keen to move out of their cozy environment for various reasons.
 This wait only affects their quality of life and their health.
 These trigger various kinds of illness causing both emotional and mental stress.